mikadosoftware/devmanual/docs/chapters/mind/software-literate-company.rst

 heavily in programmers and computers

-Their business model was *market making* - buying shares from someone who wanted to sell, and selling them to someone who wanted to buy.
-Market making is a valued part of all exchanges, and way back when the exchange gave a priviledged few the right to be market makers (for a fee of course) it was a very profitable exercise.
+Their business model was *market making* - buying shares from someone who wanted to sell, waiting a bit, and selling them to someone who wanted to buy.
+Market making is a valued part of all exchanges, and way back, when the exchange gave a priviledged few the right to be market makers (for a fee of course) it was a very profitable exercise.
 However as new market makers were granted access, such as Knight Capital, the profits dropped (good for buyers and sellers, such as our pension funds) and the competition sped up - slow market makers did not get to trade with anyone.

 On August 1, 2012, Knight Capital released a new version of their software.
 And did so in a partly-manual manner.
 Those words, 'not automated' make those who